Application for Initial Certification

-The written examination consists of 200 multiple-choice questions viewed on a computer monitor, and has a time limit of three hours.
-There are 50 general pathology questions on the written exam.
-All 200 questions are mixed together.
+The written examination consists of 100 multiple-choice questions and has a time limit for each section.
+There are 25 general pathology questions on the written exam.
+All 100 questions are mixed together.
 It includes theoretic, interpretive, and statistical aspects of pathology.
 Certain questions test the candidate’s recognition of the similarity or dissimilarity of pathologic processes.
 Other questions evaluate the candidate’s judgment as to cause and effect, the lack of causal relationships, or the clinical implications.
 The candidate controls the amount of time spent on each question and may return to previously viewed questions at any time.

-Directions: Each of the following questions or incomplete statements is followed by three to five suggested answers.
+Directions: Each of the following questions is followed by three to five suggested answers.
 Select the one answer that is best in each case.
 If you want to change your answer, you may do so by clicking a different radio button.

 What are the oral manifestations of Peutz-Jeghers syndrome?